Happy Birthday

 Birthday or B'days is the name given to the date of the anniversary of a person's birth.
 People in many cultures celebrate this anniversary.
 It is traditionally marked by a birthday party or, in some particular cases, a rite of transition.

-Mithras, which originated in Persia but was spread by soldiers throughout the Roman Empire.
+It is thought the large-scale celebration of birthdays in Europe began with the cult of Mithras, which originated in Persia but was spread by soldiers throughout the Roman Empire.
 Such celebrations were uncommon previously so practices from other contexts such as the Saturnalia were adapted for birthdays.[citation needed] Because many Roman soldiers took to Mithraism, it had a wide distribution and influence throughout the empire until it was supplanted by Christianity.
 The Jewish perspective on birthday celebrations is disputed by various rabbis.[1]

 The celebration of birthdays is not universal.
 Some people, such as Orthodox Christians prefer name day celebrations, and Jehovah's Witnesses do not celebrate either, considering their origins to be pagan festivals along with Christmas and Easter.
 Some communites, may celebrate both naming days and birthdays (as is the case in many rural communities in Spanish speaking countries).